 Water Sports, Swabi

-Brilliant Mohammad Tanveer shines in 2nd CAS International Open Sailing Championships 2019
+2nd CAS International Open Sailing Championship 2019 continues in full swing

-Pakistan’s experienced international sailor Mohammad Tanveer was leading the pack of Laser Standard on the opening day of the 2nd Chief of Air Staff (CAS) International Open Sailing Championships at the PAF Yacht Club, Karachi.
+Pakistan’s Mohammad Tanveer and Qasim Abbas were still leading in their respective classes on the second day of the 2nd Chief of Air Staff (CAS) International Open Sailing Championship 2019 here at the Arabian Sea in Korangi Creek, Karachi.